Waverly, Ohio: Racial segregation in Waverly

 Throughout the 19th century, Waverly was a sundown town, where African Americans were not allowed to live.
 In an 1884 history of the area, an anonymous author wrote that "Waverly's not having a single colored resident is a rare mark of distinction for a town of its size" and that Waverly had never had "a Negro or mulatto resident".
 Historian James W. Loewen cites Waverly as a rare example of a town that barred blacks as early as the Civil War, and asserts that the community was one of a number of Midwestern cities created for the purpose of excluding all races but whites.
-The Ku Klux Klan had a presence in Waverly dating back to a record of a Ku Klux Klan raid in 1885.
+The Ku Klux Klan had a presence in Waverly dating back to a record of a raid in 1885.

-The area known as East Jackson, Ohio, about 7 miles east of Waverly on Ohio State Route 335, developed an interesting racial history and culture because its residents were excluded from Waverly as "poor" or "negro".
-After several generations many East Jackson residents identified as "negro" but appeared to be "white".
-Many residents self-identify as being of Native American descent.
+The area known as East Jackson, about 7 mi east of Waverly on Ohio State Route 335, developed a distinct racial history and culture because its residents were excluded from Waverly as "poor" or "negro".
+After several generations, many East Jackson residents identified as "Black" but appeared to be "white".
+Many residents also self-identify as being of Native American descent.